 Claud Wade produced the first full kit of parts to build a steam locomotive.
 These castings were the birth of modern S-scale (as the future demise of A.C.
 Gilbert was clear).

-Frank Titman's design of the clasped couplers was voted as the logo for the NASG.
+Frank Titman's design idea of the clasped couplers was voted as the logo for the NASG (Ed Schumacher actually created the drawing from Frank's idea).

 The NASG's "Bernie Thomas Memorial Award" was created by the Deep South S Gaugers Association, after Bernie's passing earlier that year.
 Russ Mobley becomes the third NASG General Director.